albar965/littlenavmap-manual/src/en/MAPDISPLAY.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Show the nearest airport, navaid, userpoint, online client or online center in the search dialog.
-The current search parameters are reset.
+The current search parameters are reset in the respective tab.

 .. _set-center-for-distance-search: